This KOHO review takes a deep dive into the services and products of one of Canada’s fastest growing fintech apps.

 Also, without the burden of legacy systems and processes, they’re able to offer more innovative products and services that meets the modern banking needs of Canadians.

 One fintech company in this space that is really gaining traction is KOHO.
-The company sets itself apart from its peers with its high-interest savings accounts, cashback prepaid Visa and credit building solutions.
+The company sets itself apart from its peers with its high-interest savings accounts, cashback prepaid Mastercard and credit building solutions.
 But is the KOHO app for you?

 This KOHO review explains all you need to know about the app to help you decide if it’s the perfect option for you.